Temiloluwa/sagemaker_auto_mpg/Blog.md

 ## Feature Engineering
 All preprocessing scripts are stored in a directory named `scripts/preprocessor`.
 The preprocessing steps are implemented using Sklearn python library.
 These are the goals of this step:

-1. Preprocess the raw `.csv` data into features and export them to s3 in `.npy` format
+1. Preprocess the raw train and validation `.csv` data into features and export them to s3 in `.npy` format
 2. Save the trained preprocessing model using `joblib` and export it to s3.
 This saved model will serve the first stage of the inference pipeline, generating features given input test data.

 The Sagemaker Python SDK offers [Sklearn Preprocessors](https://sagemaker.readthedocs.io/en/stable/frameworks/sklearn/sagemaker.sklearn.html#sagemaker.sklearn.processing.SKLearnProcessor) and [PySpark Preprocessors](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.spark.processing.PySparkProcessor).
 Unfortunately, I discovered it is not possible to use custom scripts or dependencies with both.
 I had to use the [Framework Preprocessor](https://sagemaker.readthedocs.io/en/stable/api/training/processing.html#sagemaker.processing.FrameworkProcessor).